 What you outsource will depend on your region, the time the task takes, and the liability associated with the task.
 For instance, in South Florida, preparing a municipal lien search report is vastly more complicated than other regions of the state.
 In some states, this type of search isn’t customary, and you may benefit from outsourcing tax certificates instead.

 Some companies will find success outsourcing as many tasks as possible, like South Florida Closer, Alisha Ezell of the Law Offices of David Bauman, while others may find it easier to rely on a third-party for post-closing release tracking like Michigan-based Liberty Title.

 There are lots of options out there!
 When choosing a vendor, some important considerations are obvious like price, reliability, and expertise.

 Below is a quick guide showcasing what some vendors have to offer.

-If you want to learn more about what your peers in the title industry are doing, be sure to download our second annual State of the Title Industry report.
+If you want to learn more about what your peers in the title industry are doing, be sure to download our third annual State of the Title Industry report.
 In the report, you’ll find more information on what services settlement agents are outsourcing and why.